 Since 2004 Creative Direcor of eeaa design, product, furniture and retail consultancy based in Toronto, London & Germany.

-2003-2004 Mike Smith Studio, London UK, Lead design, construction & project management of contemporary fine art and large scale sculptures for the internationally renown artists.
+2003-2004 Mike Smith Studio, Art Architecture Design Fabricators.
+Lead designer, reserach, developent & project management of contemporary fine art and large scale sculptures for the internationally renown artists.
+London U.K.

 Her company eeaa design does research and development of products, office and retail furniture, retail interiors, and large-scale sculptures for internationally renowned clients such as Nike Europe, Foster and Partners, Herman Miller, Haworth-Roeder, Public Works, Jaime Hayon Studio and British artists Damien Hirst.
 Angelika has conducted interdisciplinary design workshops for Vitra Boisbuchet (France), Summer Academy (Bremerhaven, Germany), Karlsruhe University of Arts & Design (Germany) and the Aalto University (Finland).

-2013 Pretty Shiny Things, Reflect/Respect cycling wear collection, Toronto Design Off-site Festival, Toronto Design Week, Cooper Cole Gallery
+2013 Pretty Shiny Things, Reflect/Respect cycling wear collection, Toronto Design Off-site Festival, Toronto Design Week, Cooper Cole Gallery, Toronto, Canada.

 2016 EXTENDED ABSTRACT: Angelika Seeschaaf Veres, Kate Sellen, Dr. Norma McIntyre.
 2016.
 Workshop presentation and exhibition: Intersections in DIY Health and Designer roles in co-customization for Health.
 Session Title: Advances in DIY Health & Wellbeing CHI 2016 Workshop.
 In CHI '16 Extended Abstracts on Human Factors in Computing Systems.
 (CHI EA '16) San Jose, USA.
 Published by ACM, May 2016.